alphagov/govuk-infrastructure/.github/ISSUE_TEMPLATE/user-story.md

 I want (some action): The specific action, functionality, or change the user is requesting.

 so that (some result): The benefit or reason behind the action.

+Context:
+Provide the background and other important context that the user story lives in.
+Why are we doing it?
+Is there something particularly important to consider?

 What’s Needed:
 A single list covering both functional and non-functional aspects—what the feature must do and how it must behave (performance, security, reliability, etc.).